Aleptonic/IISC-VIT/README.md

     * Build the ViT model and the training harness.
     * Train the model for the specified number of epochs, saving the best checkpoint.
     * Load the best checkpoint and run a final evaluation, printing metrics and generating plots.
-> **Note on Reproducibility:** The full 300-epoch training run takes approximately 4.5 hours and may be interrupted by Colab's runtime limits.
-To facilitate a quick evaluation of the final result, the pre-trained weights from my best run (`best_vit_model.pth`) and the training logs (`training_history.csv`) are provided in the submission folder.
-The evaluation section of the `q1.ipynb` notebook can be run independently to load these weights and reproduce the final test results in minutes.
+> **Note on Reproducibility:**
+> Training for the full 300 epochs takes ~4 hours and may be interrupted by Colab’s runtime limits.
+> To facilitate quick evaluation, the pre-trained weights from my best run (`best_vit_model.pth`) are provided [here](https://drive.google.com/drive/folders/1QGOAT4X2gVLVvQHZVrW9QqaMLXQ0Kizs?usp=sharing).
+> The evaluation section of the `q1.ipynb` notebook can be run independently after uploading this folder to your Google Drive, allowing you to reproduce the final test results in minutes.

 ## Best Model Configuration

 The best results were achieved using a model architecture and training recipe inspired by the **DeiT-Ti (Tiny)** variant.